 Automatically unlock encrypted volumes in QNAP via network using a BASH-script in a Cron-job.
 This script will log on, list locked drives and unlock them.
 Data stored on the disks are encrypted, and you need a key do access the disks.
 The key is kept in memory, so if power is lost the disks are no longer unlocked.… Read More »

 If you have used async/await, but feel some details are still a bit fuzzy then this may be for you.
-I thought I’d hop down into the rabbit hole and give some examples of how async/await it actually works.
+I thought I’d hop down into the rabbit hole and give some examples of how async/await actually works.
 Hopefully this will provide some understanding and get you further on your journey to become an expert.
-Async/await is… Read More »
+Async/await is a… Read More »

 PowerShell script to recursively recompress ZIP-files with higher compression.
 Note that Deflate64 isn’t strictly zip standard afaik, but it works for most zip applications.